-1) Two loading conditions, a minimum and maximum hogging condition, shall be checked separately.
-The lowest fatigue life from the two loading conditions is representative of the calculated fatigue life, T_F .
+1) Two loading conditions, a minimum and maximum hogging condition, shall be checked.
 For each loading condition, the ballast tank shall be considered as full (to the tank top) 70% and empty 30% of the time, and the fatigue damage shall be calculated as the sum of these two contributions.